BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 [^1]: Source http://www.blocksignalling.co.uk/index.php/traffic-lights-module-common-anode-tlc2a

-If we were to connect the LED directly to the power supply it would draw infinite current and blow up.
+If we were to connect the LED directly to the power supply it would draw way to much current and blow up.
 To limit the current we need to place a resistor in series with the LED (as shown in the schematic in the next section).
 For this a 1k resistor can be used.

 ![A 1k resistor[^2]](img/1k_resistor.jpg)

 [^2]: Source https://www.pinterest.com/pin/794040978023017042/?autologin=true

 While a 1k resistor works to limit the current through the LED, it will not be ideal for the voltage and type of LEDs used here.
-In practice you should always take the voltage drop of the LED, the power supply and the preferred current (often 10mA) into account.
+In practice you should always take the voltage drop of the LED, the power supply and the preferred current (often 10mA or 20mA) into account.
 There are various sites you can use for this like for example: [http://www.ohmslawcalculator.com/led-resistor-calculator](http://www.ohmslawcalculator.com/led-resistor-calculator).

 ### Hardware Schematic and BreadBoard